 This degree program prepares persons for leadership service in the church and requires two years of full-time study.
 In the predecessor institutions, the equivalent degree was the Master of Ministerial Studies.
 Of the 17 students admitted from Fall 2012 through Spring 2017, 11 went on to earn their degrees, while 2 are still in their programs, a retention rate of over 76%.
-From 2015 to 2019 the degree was awarded to 21 students, at least 16 of whom are known to have found placements in keeping with their vocational goals.
-The degree was completed in an average of 4 years.
+From 2015 to 2019 the degree was awarded to 13 students, at least 10 of whom are known to have found placements in keeping with their vocational goals.
+The degree was completed in an average of 3.5 years.

 This degree program provides students the opportunity to pursue a specialization in an area of theological interest while also providing a broad foundation for further graduate study general educational background, or to pursue personal vocational goals.
 It requires the equivalent of two years of full-time study.
 Of the 35 students admitted from Fall 2017 through Spring 2022, 6 have already earned degrees, while 23 are still in their programs, a retention rate of over 90%.
 The MA was awarded to 13 students between 2018 and 2022.
 Students completed the program in an average of under 4.5 years.